geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Yet grant some pledge, no happier youth shall gain<br>
 That envied hand, so long desired in vain;<br>
 This in the fight shall steel thy warrior’s breast,<br>
-And soothe his slumbers in the hour of rest.’”
+And soothe his slumbers in the hour of rest.’

 “’Tis said that ‘often in the parting hour’<br>
 Victorious love asserts superior power,<br>
 I proved it true, when by his prayers subdued,<br>
 These words I spoke, — yet half in jesting mood—<br>
-“Go, Henry, go! be Heaven in fight your shield,<br>
+‘Go, Henry, go! be Heaven in fight your shield,<br>
 Your guide to glory thro’ the ensanguined field,<br>
 And unperceived if you this Veil obtain,<br>
 When with the year the hour returns again,<br>
 I plight my faith, with honour’s laurel twined,<br>
-Love’s myrtle crown my warrior’s brows shall bind.”
+Love’s myrtle crown my warrior’s brows shall bind.’

 “The youth I marked, and while I gaily spoke,<br>
 On his pale face the glow of triumph broke,<br>